open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/manual.md

 ## Metrics

-To start [metrics](/docs/concepts/signals/metrics), you'll need to have an initialized `MeterProvider` that lets you create a `Meter`. `Meter`s let you create `Instrument`s that you can use to create different kinds of metrics.
+To start producing [metrics](/docs/concepts/signals/metrics), you'll need to have an initialized `MeterProvider` that lets you create a `Meter`. `Meter`s let you create `Instrument`s that you can use to create different kinds of metrics.
 OpenTelemetry JavaScript currently supports the following `Instrument`s:

-- Counter, a synchronous instrument which supports non-negative increments
+- Counter, a synchronous instrument that supports non-negative increments
 - Asynchronous Counter, a asynchronous instrument which supports non-negative increments
-- Histogram, a synchronous instrument which supports arbitrary values that are statistically meaningful, such as histograms, summaries or percentile
+- Histogram, an synchronous instrument that supports arbitrary values that are statistically meaningful, such as histograms, summaries, or percentile
-- Asynchronous Gauge, an asynchronous instrument which supports non-additive values, such as room temperature
+- Asynchronous Gauge, an asynchronous instrument that supports non-additive values, such as room temperature
-- UpDownCounter, a synchronous instrument which supports increments and decrements, such as number of active requests
+- UpDownCounter, a synchronous instrument that supports increments and decrements, such as the number of active requests
-- Asynchronous UpDownCounter, an asynchronous instrument which supports increments and decrements
+- Asynchronous UpDownCounter, an asynchronous instrument that supports increments and decrements

 For more on synchronous and asynchronous instruments, and which kind is best